-- (c) Guidelines, information and forms that are developed in consultation with а statewide private entity that interscholastic activities to inform and educate coaches, pupils and parents of the dangers of heat-related illnesses, sudden cardiac death and prescription opioid use.
-Before a pupil participates district-sponsored practice session or game or other interscholastic athletic activity, the pupil and the pupil's parent must be provided with information at least once each school year on the risks of heat-related illnesses, sudden cardiac death and prescription opioid addiction. - 25.
+- Guidelines, information and forms that are developed consultation with a statewide private entity that supervises interscholastic activities to inform and educate coaches, pupils and parents of the dangers of heat-related illnesses, sudden cardiac death and prescription opioid use.
+Before а pupil participates any district-sponsored practice session or game or other interscholastic athletic activity, the pupil and the pupil's parent must be provided with information at least once each school year on the risks of heat-related illnesses, sudden cardiac death and prescription opioid addiction. - 25.
 Establish an assessment, data gathering and reporting system as prescribed in chapter 7, article 3 of this title. - 26.
 Provide special education programs and related services pursuant to section 15-764, subsection A to all children with disabilities as defined in section 15-761. - 27.
 Administer competency tests prescribed by the state board of education for the graduation of pupils from high school. - 28.
 Ensure that insurance coverage is secured for all construction projects for purposes of general liability, property damage and workers' compensation and secure performance and payment bonds for all construction projects. - 29.
-Keep in the personnel file of all current and former employees who provide instruction to pupils at a school information about the employee's educational and teaching background and experience in a particular academic content subject area.
-A school district shall inform parents and guardians of the availability of the information and shall make the information available for inspection on request of parents and guardians of pupils enrolled at a school.
+Keep in the personnel file of all current and former employees who provide instruction to pupils at a school COLLECT AND MAINTAIN information about the employee's EACH CURRENT AND FORMER TEACHER'S educational and teaching background and experience in a particular academic content subject area.
+A school district shall inform parents and guardians of the availability of the information and shall EITHER POST THE INFORMATION ON THE SCHOOL DISTRICT'S WEBSITE OR make the information available for inspection on request of parents and guardians of pupils

+44 45 enrolled at a school.
 This paragraph does not require any school to release personally identifiable information in relation to any teacher or employee, including the teacher's or employee's address, salary, social security number or telephone number.